Maximal Computing #

 Key Recommendations #

-• Develop a clear understanding of when it is appropriate to use AI and blockchain for a humanities research problem.
+- Develop a clear understanding of when it is appropriate to use AI and distributed systems (e.g. blockchain) for a humanities research problem.

-• When you do need to use maximal computing, consider using less-intensive processes like using smaller models and adapt existing infrastructures.
+- When you do need to use maximal computing, consider using less-intensive processes like using smaller models and adapting existing infrastructures.

 Problems of Proportionality #